 Title 70 O.S. § 5-117b

 Public schools in Oklahoma are governed by a local board of education and are elected by the public.
 School Board Members are required by Oklahoma law to have education in specific areas.
-The points will be updated at the end of every month.

 In order to be elected to a school board, candidates must meet qualifications established in Oklahoma statutes.
 In addition to meeting established qualifications, a board member must comply with the Oklahoma nepotism laws.

 1. File for Office: First Monday through Wednesday, December

 To file for the position of locally elected school board member, an individual must meet the following requirements:

 The State Board of Education reaffirms its commitment to provide support and services to school superintendents in Oklahoma.
 To assist first-year superintendents in the state in providing their respective districts with maximum leadership, efficient management, and strong educational programs, the following professional development requirements shall be met by each superintendent employed for the first time in the state of Oklahoma as a district superintendent:

 Meet qualifications for a Provisional or Standard School Superintendent Certificate.
 During the first year as a superintendent, attend the following eleven (11) days of professional development training seminars:

 1 day: Attend a regular meeting of the Oklahoma State Board of Education.